-Rutgers Tomato is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
-It produces red round tomatoes (which are technically 'berries') with red flesh which are usually ready for picking from early summer to early fall.
-This is a determinate variety, which means it bears a full crop all at once.
-The tomatoes have a delicious taste and a firm texture.
+California Wonder Sweet Pepper is an annual vegetable plant that is typically grown for its edible gualities, although it does have ornamental merits as well.
+It produces green peppers (which are technically 'berries') with red flesh which are usually ready for picking from early summer to early fall.
+The fruit will often fade to red over time.
+The peppers have a sweet taste and a crisp texture.

-The tomatoes are most often used in the following ways:
+The peppers are most often used in the following ways:

 - Fresh Eating

 - Eating When Cooked/Prepared

 - Cooking

-- Pickling
+- Baking

-- Canning
+- Freezing